cesar-guillen/cesar-guillen.github.io/_posts/2025-03-02-TwoMillion.md

 ![2million](assets/images/2million/Pasted image 20250301184421.png)

 #### Becoming an Admin
 Digging around the webpage I find that there is only one interesting directory which is used to generate VPN files.
 I tried to generate and regenerate different VPN files but I was not able to get anything from it.
-I got a nudge at this moment to to a GET on `/api/v1`.
+I got a nudge at this moment to do a GET request on `/api/v1`.

 ![2million](assets/images/2million/Pasted image 20250301200037.png)
  We can now easily see all the api endpoints and it is clear how to continue.
 We see that the  `api/v1/user/auth` can be used to see if we are and admin user.